Snansidansi/pokedex-cli/README.md

 - caught pokemon apper in the pokedex and in the pokebox
 - add pokemon from your pokebox to your team and level them over time or in fights
 - playerdata (pokedex, pokebox, ...) are saved to a file when exiting with the `exit` command
+- fight against wild pokemon
+- find different types of pokeballs while exploring
+- inspect your pokemon: see stats and an ascii art of the pokemon
-- All requests to the pokeapi get cached some time to reduce traffic
+- all requests to the pokeapi get cached some time to reduce traffic

 ## External Modules
 - https://github.com/qeesung/image2ascii